|

 the developer to clean up old versions.Unity plugins can be managed by the Version Handler using the following steps:

-asset label to each asset (file) you want Version Handler
+gvh asset label to each asset (file) you want Version Handler

-label to each asset where VERSION
+to manage.gvh_version-VERSION label to each asset where VERSION is the

-version of the plugin you're releasing (e.g 1.2.3).gvhp_exportpath-PATH
+version of the plugin you're releasing (e.g 1.2.3).gvhp_exportpath-PATH label to each asset where PATH is the

-export path of the file when the .unitypackage
+export path of the file when the .unitypackage is created.
+This is

-used to track files if they're moved around in a project by developers.gvh_targets-editor
+used to track files if they're moved around in a project by developers.gvh_targets-editor label to each editor DLL in your

-as a target platform for the DLL.
+plugin and disable editor as a target platform for the DLL.

 The Version Handler will enable the most recent version of this DLL when